wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 ###<a id="createwebsite"></a> Create an Azure website###
 In this section you will create an Azure website.

-1. Open a web browser and browse to the [Azure Management Portal][AzurePortal].
+1. Open a web browser and browse to the [Azure Classic Management Portal][AzurePortal].
 Sign in with your Azure account.
 2. At the bottom of the page, click **+New**, then **Website**, and finally **Quick Create**.
 3. Enter a unique prefix for the application's URL.
 4. Select a region.